oroinc/documentation/user_guide/intro_company_structure_org_selector.rst

 A System Organization provides users with simultaneous access to all the records of all the organizations they are assigned to.
 There cannot be more than one system organization in OroCRM.

-When working in a system organization all grids will have an additional ‘Organization"* column.
+When working in a system organization all grids will have an additional *"Organization"* column.
 The *"Organization"* field will be shown for each record viewed.
 The organization field is not editable.

 When creating a record in a system organization, the user should select an organization to which the record will belong.